-This IGA represents a comprehensive understanding of each party's responsibilities as pertinent to the Global Commitment to Health Demonstration and DVHA's role operating under a Medicaid managed care-like model.
-This IGA shall be effective for the period from January 1, 2018 to December 31, 2018.
-This IGA shall be amended as necessary.
+This IGA represents a comprehensive understanding of each party's responsibilities as pertinent to the Global Commitment to Health Demonstration and DVHA's role operating as a Medicaid managed care-like entity.
+This IGA shall be effective for the period of January 1, 2019 to December 31, 202019, and shall be amended as necessary.
 In the event that a new agreement is not executed prior to the expiration date of the agreement, the current agreement shall remain in effect until a successor agreement is signed.